 On here, you set up all the locations you have in your organisation where you would have Little Green Button available.
 These locations need be descriptive enough to instantly tell the reader where assistance is required.
 After all, "John's PC" or "Town Office" won't tell people where to go.
 More accurate would be "Floor 2, Room 7", or "Front Reception Desk".
 This is something that needs to be considered by yourselves, as you are best placed to what location names would work best.

 Once you have all these locations in place, you can assign devices to these locations.
-Devices are added by their hostname, which is a name unique to your network (How to find your hostname).
+Devices can be added in beforehand, by their hostname, which is a name unique to your network (How to find your hostname).
+They will also appear in the list once the software has been installed, and they can be added into the configuration and assigned their desired Location(s).

 You can add multiple devices to the same location (for example there are 3 receptionists side by side).
 This means alerts coming from this location will not alert the other devices in this location.
 The idea behind this is, that if a situation arises in a location, everyone in that location will be aware of the situation.
 It will also allow someone to raise a more discreet alert, without devices in the immediate vicinity going off, potentially escalating the situation.